US-UK SEND Terminology Guide: A Transatlantic GlossaryUS-UK SEND terminology guide classroom comparison

 US-UK SEND Terminology Guide: A Transatlantic Glossary for Educators

 US and UK special education terms differ, which can confuse educators.
-This guide translates core terms to aid navigation of both systems.
-UK teachers can use it for US frameworks and vice versa (Smith, 2001; Jones, 2015).
+This guide translates core terms to help staff compare both systems without importing the wrong legal assumptions.
+UK teachers can use it when reading US frameworks such as IDEA, IEPs, RTI and PBIS; US educators can use it when they meet UK terms such as SEND, SENCO, EHCP and the graduated approach.

 Comparison chart showing US special education terms alongside their UK SEND equivalents for educators